Question: How to tell if your egg was fertilized? What are the symptoms and signs of early implantation?

 Like most women who have been trying to conceive for a long time, you quickly want to check with a urine pregnancy strip to determine if these signs translate to pregnancy.

-The truth is you may still get a negative result if you carried out test before your period.
-The right time to take a pregnancy test is after a missed period.
-To ensure you don’t get a false negative result, read your strips instructions and ensure you follow them.
+The truth is you may still get a negative result if you carry out a test too early, especially before your period is due.
+The right time to take a pregnancy test for most women is from the first day of a missed period.
+Some brands suggest you can test a few days earlier, but the chance of a false negative is higher at that time.

 I had unprotected s*x in all my fertile days expect 1 day we skip but next day we had s*x again one day before ovulation.
 Should I have some hope I beCome pregnant?
 Or Not bc we won’t be able to have again till day